-Member 1 and Member 2: Clinical area faculty Member 3: Within the Psychology Department, but outside Clinical Member 4: "Outside" member - full time faculty at Assistant Professor or above from a Ph.D. granting department outside Psychology.
-Check with Graduate Student Advisor to ensure the selected committee member meets these criteria Member 5: Another Clinical faculty, another Psychology Department faculty, faculty with a joint appointment in Psychology and another department, faculty from other USC departments, appointment in Psychology and another department, faculty from other USC departments, faculty from other universities.
+Member 1 and Member 2: Clinical area faculty

+Member 3: Within the Psychology Department, but outside Clinical

+Member 4: "Outside" member - full time faculty at Assistant Professor or above from a Ph.D. granting department outside Psychology.
+Check with Graduate Student Advisor to ensure the selected committee member meets these criteria

+Member 5: Another Clinical faculty, another Psychology Department faculty, faculty with a joint appointment in Psychology and another department, faculty from other USC departments, faculty from other universities.
 If the 5th member is Research, Teaching, Clinical, Practice faculty (i.e., non-tenure-track) or from outside the Psychology Department generally, the advisor must give approval.